Probing supermassive black hole scalarization with Pulsar Timing Arrays: BINARY DINAMICS IN THE POST-NEWTONIAN APPROXIMATION

-In this section we want to provide a schematic picture of the derivation of the equations for the evolution of the orbital frequency that we employed in the main text.
-Here we summarize the main steps; for a more in-depth discussion, the reader is referred to Ref.~\cite{Juli__2019,Shiralilou:2021mfl}. \\ In ST theories, a binary system of bodies carrying a scalar charge can be modeled by supplementing the vacuum action with a contribution $S_m$ describing two point particles, that we label with the subscripts $A$ and $B$.
+In this section, we want to provide a schematic picture of the derivation of the equations for the evolution of the orbital frequency that we employed in the main text.
+Here we summarize the main steps; for a more in-depth discussion, the reader is referred to Refs.~\cite{Juli__2019,Shiralilou:2021mfl}.

+In ST theories, a binary system of bodies carrying a scalar charge can be modeled by supplementing the vacuum action with a contribution $S_m$ describing two point particles, that we label with the subscripts $A$ and $B$.
 Namely,